-Starting on October 2016, and then the fourth Saturday of every month from 4–5.30pm for £45 per person.
+Our cocktail class takes place on the fourth Saturday of every month from 4–5.30pm for £45 per person.
 Get in touch for more information and to book your place.
 See you there!

 Our gin masterclass is available on the first Tuesday (7pm-8.30pm) of every month and the second and fourth Saturday (4pm-5.30pm) for £35 per person.